facebook/react-native-website/docs/the-new-architecture/create-module-library.md

 For iOS only, whenever you install a new module with some native code, you have to reinstall CocoaPods, by running `bundle exec pod install` (recommended) or `pod install` if you are not using Ruby's Bundler (not recommended).
 :::

 Congratulations!
-You just published your first React Native library.
+You published your first React Native library.